lrisviel/markdown/README.md

 If you are interested in Manga Colorization, just do your research!

-# How to defeat our baseline
+# Next Step

 Currently, the baseline of sketch colorization is very high (PaintsChainerV1/V2/V3+PaintsTransferV2/V3), but still, there remains great improvement space.

-For example, if you can train a model to colorize this:
+For example, if someone can train a model to colorize this:

 <img src="https://raw.githubusercontent.com/lrisviel/markdown/master/github/bs.png" height = "512" />

-We will greatly admire your work and appreciate it very much, because it remains a BIG problem how we can improve sketch itself.
+Then we will appreciate it very much, because it remains a BIG problem how we can improve sketch itself.
 BTW, our result is here:

 ![bad](https://raw.githubusercontent.com/lrisviel/markdown/master/github/bad.png)

-In short, we want to see a method to do image to image translation like:
+Or we want to see a method to do image to image translation like this:

 ![impos](https://raw.githubusercontent.com/lrisviel/markdown/master/github/impos.png)